Controlling secondary flows in Taylor-Couette flow using stress-free boundary conditions: Numerical method

 There are infinitely many geometric patterns of no-slip and free-slip conditions possible.
 In this study, we reduce the geometrical parameter space to only consider the four patterns shown in figure \ref{fig:fullschema}.
 We further reduce the parameter space by equally partitioning the patterned surfaces between no-slip and free-slip boundary conditions.
-If the repeating pattern is one-dimensional infinite stripes, it suffices to state the orientation of the stripes, and the wavenumber to determine it.
-In particular, the wavenumber is given by $k_j=(2\pi)/\lambda_j$, where $\lambda_j=\hat{L}_j/f$ is the wavelength of the repeating pattern given by the non-dimensional domain length $\hat{L}$ over the number of repeating unit-patterns $f$.
-In the case of alternating free-slip and no-slip boundary conditions in the azimuthal/streamwise direction, the pattern wavelength is given by $\lambda_x = \hat{L}_x/f=2\pi r_i/(dn_{sym}f)$, while for stripes that alternate in the axial/spanwise direction (figure \ref{fig:ax1}) the pattern wavelength is $\lambda_z=\Gamma/f$.
+If the repeating pattern is one-dimensional infinite stripes, it suffices to state the orientation of the stripes, and the spatial frequency to determine it.
+In particular, the spatial frequency $f_j$ is the number of repeating patterns per unit gap-width, and it is the inverse of the spatial period, or wavelength $\lambda_j$ of the pattern.
+In the case of alternating free-slip and no-slip boundary conditions in the azimuthal (streamwise) direction, the pattern wavelength is given by $\lambda_x = \hat{L}_x/f=2\pi r_i/(dn_{sym}f)$, while for stripes that alternate in the axial (spanwise) direction (figure \ref{fig:ax1}) the pattern wavelength is $\lambda_z=\Gamma/f$.
 For the inclined/spiral patterns, there are two ways to calculate the effective wavelength $\lambda_\alpha$ of the pattern, as it extends in both stream and spanwise directions.
 It is given by either $\lambda_x \sin(\alpha)$, or $\lambda_z\cos(\alpha)$, where $\alpha$ is the angle of inclination of pattern with respect to the streamwise direction.
 These formulas become invalid in the limits of $\alpha=0$ and $\alpha=\pi/2$, respectively.
 A visual can be seen in figure \ref{fig:istr}.

 The checkerboard patterns can be quantified through two wavelengths: one in the axial direction and one in the azimuthal direction.
 When these are equal, we obtain a checkerboard pattern composed of repeating squares, and otherwise we obtain repeating rectangles.
 In the limit of one of the two wavelengths becoming infinity, we obtain either pure axial or azimuthal variations.
 Further visuals on how $\lambda_\alpha$ or an equivalent orientation of a checkerboard pattern can be defined are provided in figure \ref{fig:cbstr}.